Travel documents

 Independent

 Refugees obtain travel documents mentioned in the Refugee Convention, which are valid for 2 years from the day of issuance.[1]
-Subsequent travel documents are issued on the refugee’s demand.[2]
+Subsequent travel documents are issued upon request.[2]
 The document is issued free of charge, whether a first travel document or a subsequent one.
 The authority responsible for the issuance of refugee travel documents is the Head of the Office for Foreigners.[3]
 The procedure concerning refugee travel documents should last one month or two if it is a complicated case.

 A Polish travel document will be issued only if a beneficiary of subsidiary protection: has lost his or her passport or the passport has been damaged or its validity has expired, and he or she is unable to obtain a new passport from the authorities of the country of origin.[8]
 The inability to obtain a new passport from the authorities of the country of origin is often understood by the Polish authorities as a requirement for beneficiaries to present written evidence that they have contacted the embassy of their country of origin and that this authority has refused to issue a passport for them.
 Often foreign authorities are unwilling to issue a document confirming those facts.
 Moreover, some beneficiaries of subsidiary protection are afraid to contact the authorities of their country of origin, because they sought protection in Poland due to the persecution or harm they experienced from their national authorities.
 The expression of this fear is often not enough to convince the authorities that the person concerned cannot obtain a travel document from the country of origin.
 In a 2021 judgment, the Supreme Administrative Court stated:

-The procedure concerning the Polish travel document for a foreigner should last one month or two if it is a complicated case.
-In practice, however, it may last longer.
+The procedure for obtaining the Polish travel document should last one month or two if it is a complicated case.
+In practice, however, it may last longer.[10]

-Refusal to issue a Polish travel document for a foreigner can be appealed to the Head of the Office for Foreigners.
+Refusal to issue a Polish travel document can be appealed to the Head of the Office for Foreigners.

-Number of Refugee Convention travel documents (issued to recognized refugees) Number of Polish travel documents (issued to beneficiaries of subsidiary protection)
+Number of Refugee Convention travel documents (issued to recognised refugees) Number of Polish travel documents (issued to beneficiaries of subsidiary protection)

 2017 658 102